pb1305/pb1305/README.md

 - 👋 Hi, I’m @pb1305
-- 👀 I’m interested in all things Business Intelligence and Data Science
+- 👀 I’m interested in all things Data
-- 🌱 I’m currently learning how to leverage Python and R to create Supervised and Unsupervised learning algorithms
+- 🌱 I’m currently learning how to leverage different tools/languages to explore the world of data

 <!---
 pb1305/pb1305 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.